 On whose behalf.
 The identity and scope the feature borrows for each action.
 A read it performs as a service account is a different promise from a write it performs as the signed-in user, and the consent screen is where you make that promise legible.

 With which data.
-What retrieval can reach, and what the answer should do when a query brushes content the asker should not see.
-In a shared-knowledge product, this is not a filter setting.
-It is the experience.
+What retrieval can reach, and how the product should answer when a query brushes content the asker should not see.
+In a shared-knowledge product, this is not a filter setting; it is the experience.

 The consent screen and the approval prompt are product copy you write, not boilerplate you accept.
 They are where the user reads, in their own language, how much of themselves they are lending you.
 Get the words right and the boundary becomes a reason to trust the product.
 Leave them to chance and the boundary becomes the thing that breaks in public, with your name on it.